 If you were hurt in an accident with a State Farm insured and are making a personal injury claim, consider contacting an experienced car accident injury lawyer in Houston, TX.

 When you make an injury claim against a State Farm insured in Texas, they are not out to be fair.
 State Farm will go to great lengths to save money or deny a claim.
-The insurer has two objectives when a personal injury claim is made against their policyholder.
-One is to protect the insured, and two, to pay as little as possible.
+The insurer has two objectives when a personal injury claim is made against its policyholder.
+One is to protect the insured, and the other is to pay as little as possible.

-Insurance companies are in the business of making money, and fairness does not enter the equation.
+Insurance companies are in the business of making a profit, and fairness is not their primary concern.
 Knowing that fairness is not part of the process can help you deal with the claim.
 Understanding your rights and options when making a claim is vital to getting the compensation you deserve.

 Adjusters may claim they can’t process a claim against their insured unless you give them a recorded statement.
 You do not have to give a recorded statement to State Farm on a claim against a 3rd party (the other driver).

 You may hear many arguments on why you need to give them a statement.
-But our Houston car accident lawyers suggest you do not provide a recorded statement to the at-fault driver’s adjuster.
+However, our expert Houston car accident lawyers advise against providing a recorded statement to the at-fault driver’s adjuster.

-Many feel a recorded statement will further their case, yet the opposite is often true.
-Your words probably will not impact the adjuster’s determination yet will be used against you in a car accident lawsuit.
+Many people believe that a recorded statement will further their case, but the opposite is often true.
+Your words probably will not impact the adjuster’s determination, yet will be used against you in a car accident lawsuit.
+Most leading auto accident injury attorneys recommend avoiding recorded conversations with adjusters.

 Adjusters are trained in how they ask leading questions.
-The training is designed to find things to use against you.
-Questions like “When did you first see the car.”
-Or “What did you do to avoid the crash.”
-Are looking to get admissions to use to deny or defend the case.
+The training is designed to identify weaknesses that can be exploited against you.
+Questions like “When did you first see the car?”
+Or “What did you do to avoid the crash?”
+They are looking to gain admissions to use in denying or defending the case?

-If you are going to let the adjuster record your story, make sure to be prepared for trick questions or areas of concern.
+If you are going to let the adjuster record your story, be prepared for trick questions or areas of concern.

 A strategy that many adjusters use is that of the “lowball” offer.
 This negotiation strategy is based on resetting expectations on the value of your case.